Your buying guide to the best printers in 2017

 Do I need a multifunction printer?

 It's also worth thinking about the bundled software that comes with your printer.
-Some printers include software that provides basic editing features, such as red-eye removal or adjusting the colour balance – in fact, some even allow you to perform simple editing tasks using controls on the printer itself, so you don't even need to turn on your computer.
+Some printers include software that provides basic editing features, such as red-eye removal or adjusting the colour balance – some even allow you to perform simple editing tasks using controls on the printer itself.

 - Reviewed on: 2 October 2014